 There are always a few tough beasts to crack in the visa world as we backpack it hardcore.
 Russia is a tough enough one to get, and with the 2018 World Cup looming, many more people will be heading there come June.
-I have been there years ago (2007) as well as two transits and a trip to Kaliningrad so at least have experienced some of Russia and I will be back, maybe this year.
+I have been to Russia years ago (2007) as well as two transits and a trip to Kaliningrad so at least have experienced some of Russia and I will be back, maybe this year.
 And I don’t just mean for the World Cup – there are other options – visiting St. Petersburg, the Trans-Siberian Railway and Russian River Cruises in 2018.

 This time, based in the stunning city of Gdańsk in Poland, I was after a Kaliningrad only visa.
 I didn’t want to visit the main part of Russia – I just wanted to dip in and out of this unique region, Kaliningrad.
 Kaliningrad has a crazy history.
 It was once the Polish city of Królewiec, later the German city of Königsberg until 1945.
 From 1945 – 1991 it was part of the Soviet Union, Kaliningrad SSR.
 After 1991, it became an autonomous part of Russia.
 If you have followed some of my zany adventures to these places, you will know why Kaliningrad is right up my street and on my list!!
 Ten from the growing archive or mayhem: